As a registered provider, it is important to measure and report on participant outcomes.

 - a summary of supports provided to the participant

-- how the support has helped the participant achieve or work towards their goals - for example, how their functional ability has changed over the plan period
+- how the support has helped the participant work towards their goals - for example, how their functional ability has changed over the plan period

 - whether the participant has been linked to any additional informal, community, or mainstream supports to help them achieve their goals